The best overdrive pedals to buy in 2023: 20 killer drive units

-Most guitarists would agree that an overdrive pedal is an essential part of any pedalboard, and for good reason.
-Whether you’re a metalhead looking to push the front end of a high-gain amp, a blues player who wants to add sustain to a solos or a jazz guitarist craving a slight boost, overdrive stompboxes will fit the bill.
+Most guitarists would agree that one of the best overdrive pedals is a must-have on any pedalboard, and for good reason.
+Whether you’re a metalhead looking to push the front end of a high-gain amp, a blues player who wants to add sustain to a solos or a jazz guitarist craving a subtle boost, there’s an overdrive pedal for you.

 Overdrive vs distortion: what’s the difference?